 The process of neighborhood naming: plats, post offices and rail stations

 When Thomas Burke’s Seattle, Lake Shore & Eastern Railroad began running in 1887, stations were established along the way and some of these contributed to the naming of neighborhoods.
 Stations of the railroad were spaced about one-and-one-quarter miles apart, and often a post office was at or near the same location.
 In Bothell, for example, grocery store owner Gerhard Ericksen was asked what to call the station since he would be appointed to receive the mail.
 He said it should be called Bothell because that family were early residents.

 In the 1890s as rail stations and post offices began to be established along the north shore of Lake Union, people began to use these as locators and some of them grew into neighborhood names.
 Plat names were also used, such as Ross, Edgewater and Latona.
 In the Seattle City Directory of the 1890s, some people listed their home address as “Ross 1st Addition” or “Ross 2nd Addition.”
 These were plat names of the old John Ross property located either north or south of the creek (today’s ship canal), and located west of 3rd Ave NW, the boundary with the Fremont neighborhood.
 The Ross post office was south of the creek, now under the waters of the ship canal.

-Some of the rail station names and plat names fell out of use over time.
+Some of the rail station names and plat names decreased in use over time.
 In the 1890s there was a rail station and a post office at Edgewater, east of Stone Way, and another at the foot of Latona Avenue on Lake Union.
-These names fell out of use when the stations closed and the name Wallingford came into general use for the neighborhood.
+These names fell out of use when the stations closed, and as the name Wallingford rose in popularity for the neighborhood name.

 Seattle’s neighborhood names and identity